joaoarthurbm/academic/papers-pii-detection/nlp-ml-data-privacy-violation-detection.md

 My research can be a future work, by trying to use the same methodology, maybe even the same models over Brazillian PIIs, but since we are seeing the boom of LLMs, it can be another possible path for the research.

+We could search sources of public available data, as the authors have done in their research.

 # Discussão

 Deixar aqui os comentários e insights importantes que surgiram durante a discussão do paper com o grupo.
 [TODO]